hermonochy/Rescueland/The Planet File.md

 ## Keys
 Name: The name of the planet

 Pronounced: The pronounciation of the name

 Capital: The capital city of the planet

-Leader: The leader, or political system of the planet Power Status: Every inhabited planet has a number assigned to it, ordering it's military power.
+Leader: The leader, or political system of the planet

+Power Status: Every inhabited planet has a number assigned to it, ordering it's military power.

 Tech level: How high the technology is, on a scale of 1-12, or military

 Population: The population of the planet

 Atmospere: The main gasses of the atmoshere

 General: General information

-Name:
-Pronounced:
-Capital:
-Leader:
-Power Status:/6000000000
-Tech Level:
-Population:
-Atmosphere:
-General:

 # Core Systems